Undergraduate Course Descriptions

 Griffin, Kristin

-From the recipe to the memoir essay, the investigative feature to the food crawl, this online course will expose you to the booming world of food writing.
-We’ll discuss the classics in American food writing and read deeply in what’s current, from personal blogs like Smitten Kitchen to online magazines like Serious Eats to print magazines like Saveur.
-Once you have a sense of the genre and its possibilities, each student will become writer, editor, and designer of a new issue of Buckteeth Magazine, an online food magazine associated with the class and produced collaboratively over the course of the term.
-You’ll assign yourself a food-focused story, learn effective strategies for pitching it, and hone your revision skills, earning yourself a spot on the masthead and a publication for your resume.
+From the recipe to the memoir essay, the investigative feature to the food crawl, this course will expose you to the booming world of food writing.
+We’ll discuss the classics in American food writing—MFK Fisher, Edna Lewis, Madhur Jaffrey—and read deeply in what’s current, from personal blogs to magazines, in print and online.
+Once you have a sense of the genre and its possibilities, each student will become editor, writer, and designer of a new issue of Buckteeth Magazine, an online food magazine associated with the class and produced collaboratively over the course of the term.
+You’ll assign yourself a food-focused story, learn effective strategies for pitching it, and hone your revision skills, earning yourself a spot on the masthead, and an opportunity to publish your writing.

 Prerequisites: A minimum grade of C- in WR 121Z and WR 121HZ.